 If you’re writing a dissertation or a paper for publication, chances are you’ve become an expert in your field.
 You’ve been immersed in research, maybe for years, and the process of synthesizing all that information into a single document feels like giving birth to an elephant.
-You submit a draft, and your adviser tells you need an editor.
+When you finally submit a draft, your adviser tells you need an editor.
 What do you do?

-There are countless editing services out there, but finding an editor who READS deeply, FOLLOWS your ideas, and OPTIMIZES their expression isn’t easy.
+Searches will bring up countless editing services, but to find an editor who READS deeply, FOLLOWS your ideas, and OPTIMIZES their expression isn’t easy.
 Here are some of the strong points of my service that have earned me the testimonials I have to date, both here and on my Thumbtack page.

 - Style: Many writers aren’t aware of the default sentence structures they tend to overuse.
 Weak verbs, passive and “there/it is” constructions, overly convoluted or choppy, disconnected sentences – all these can detract from your reader’s experience.
 I convert your sentences to livelier prose without affecting your ideas.
 If I’m ever concerned that I may have altered an idea, I mark the phrase or passage for your special attention.